- Housing Options

 Bend, OR 97702

 Yes.
-Every room in a residence hall comes with a desk, chair, wardrobe and an XL twin bed (standard twin in Juniper Hall).
+Every room in a residence hall comes with a desk, chair, closet and an XL twin bed.
 Students are responsible for keeping all furniture inside of the room at all times.
 Any furniture that goes missing will be considered a conduct issue and will result in a meeting with your Resident Director (RD).
 We encourage students to decorate and make the room their own by bringing items from home, etc.

 If you have any questions please contact our office at 541-322-3177 or firstname.lastname@example.org.